Glyburide and MetforminPronunciation

 Metformin hydrochloride is an antihyperglycemic agent that improves glucose tolerance in patients with type 2 diabetes, lowering both basal and postprandial plasma glucose.
 Metformin hydrochloride decreases hepatic glucose production, decreases intestinal absorption of glucose, and improves insulin sensitivity by increasing peripheral glucose uptake and utilization.

-In bioavailability studies of Glyburide and Metformin 2.5 mg/500 mg and 5 mg/500 mg, the mean area under the plasma concentration versus time curve (AUC) for the glyburide component was 18% and 7%, respectively, greater than that of the glyburide coadministered with metformin.
-The glyburide component of Glyburide and Metformin, therefore, is not bioequivalent to glyburide.
-The metformin component of Glyburide and Metformin is bioequivalent to metformin coadministered with glyburide.
+In bioavailability studies of Glyburide and Metformin hydrochloride 2.5 mg/500 mg and 5 mg/500 mg, the mean area under the plasma concentration versus time curve (AUC) for the glyburide component was 18% and 7%, respectively, greater than that of the Micronase® brand of glyburide coadministered with metformin.
+The glyburide component of Glyburide and Metformin hydrochloride, therefore, is not bioequivalent to Micronase® .
+The metformin component of glyburide and getformin hydrochloride is bioequivalent to metformin coadministered with glyburide.

-Single-dose studies with glyburide tablets in normal subjects demonstrate significant absorption of glyburide within one hour, peak drug levels at about four hours, and low but detectable levels at twenty-four hours.
+Single-dose studies with Micronase® tablets in normal subjects demonstrate significant absorption of glyburide within 1 hour, peak drug levels at about 4 hours, and low but detectable levels at 24 hours.
 Mean serum levels of glyburide, as reflected by areas under the serum concentration-time curve, increase in proportion to corresponding increases in dose.
-Bioequivalence has not been established between Glyburide and Metformin hydrochloride tablets and single ingredient glyburide products.
+Bioequivalence has not been established between Glyburide and Metformin hydrochloride and single-ingredient glyburide products.

 Multiple-dose studies with glyburide in patients with type 2 diabetes demonstrate drug level concentration-time curves similar to single-dose studies, indicating no buildup of drug in tissue depots.

-No pharmacokinetic studies have been conducted in patients with hepatic insufficiency for either glyburide or metformin.
+No pharmacokinetic studies have been conducted in patients with hepatic insufficiency for either glyburide or metformin (see PRECAUTIONS )..

 No information is available on the pharmacokinetics of glyburide in patients with renal insufficiency.

-In patients with decreased renal function (based on creatinine clearance), the plasma and blood half-life of metformin is prolonged and the renal clearance is decreased in proportion to the decrease in creatinine clearance (see Table 1; also, see WARNINGS).
+In patients with decreased renal function and plasma and blood half-life of metformin is prolonged and the renal clearance is decreased. (see Table 1 ; also, see CONTRAINDICATIONS , WARNINGS , PREACUTIONS , and DOSAGE AND ADMINISTRATION ).

 There is no information on the pharmacokinetics of glyburide in elderly patients.

 Limited data from controlled pharmacokinetic studies of metformin in healthy elderly subjects suggest that total plasma clearance is decreased, the half-life is prolonged, and Cmax is increased, when compared to healthy young subjects.
-From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function (see Table 1).
-Metformin treatment should not be initiated in patients ≥ 80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced.
+From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function (see Table 1 ; also see WARNINGS , PRECAUTIONS , and DOSAGE AND ADMINISTRATION ).

 |Healthy, nondiabetic adults:|